evMLP: An Efficient Event-Driven MLP Architecture for Vision: Experiments

 Consecutive video frames often exhibit noise that is semantically irrelevant to image content.
 Under stringent event thresholds, however, corresponding patches may be erroneously flagged as containing events and consequently updated.
 Moreover, by virtue of deep neural networks' robust generalization capabilities, semantically insignificant variations may exert negligible influence on computational outcomes.
 While experiments in Section \ref{sec::exp::cost} validate the efficacy of the event-driven local update mechanism, conservatively configuring the event threshold at $\tau=0$ – albeit ensuring output consistency with the non-event-driven baseline – fails to yield substantial computational efficiency improvements.
 In this section we study the impact of event threshold configurations on evMLP's computational efficiency and accuracy.

+In the experiments, all input images were preprocessed using the standard normalization procedure commonly adopted in the literature.
+Specifically, pixel values were first scaled to the range [0, 1] and then normalized channel-wise using the mean values [0.485, 0.456, 0.406] and standard deviations [0.229, 0.224, 0.225] derived from the ImageNet-1K\cite{ImageNet1K} dataset.
 Figure \ref{fig::evThDemo} visualizes event maps generated under different event thresholds, demonstrating that aggressive threshold settings significantly reduce event regions – thereby improving computational performance – whereas excessively large thresholds may neglect authentic events, potentially compromising processing outcomes.
 When the event threshold $\tau$ is set to 0, evMLP yields identical results to its operation without the event-driven local update mechanism.
 Therefore, we establish the frame-by-frame processing results at $\tau=0$ as the ground truth.
 This enables quantitative evaluation of event threshold impact by comparing accuracy rates of different thresholds against the $\tau=0$ baseline.

-We apply the ImageNet-1K\cite{ImageNet1K} pre-trained evMLP model with varying event thresholds to multiple video datasets including HMDB51\cite{HMDB51}, MSVD\cite{MSVD} , UCF101\cite{UCF101}, and UCF-Crime\cite{UCFCRIME}(for UCF-Crime, only the testing set is utilized).
+We apply the non-distilled version of the evMLP model, pre-trained on ImageNet-1K as described in Section \ref{sec::exp::imgnet} with varying event thresholds to multiple video datasets including HMDB51\cite{HMDB51}, MSVD\cite{MSVD} , UCF101\cite{UCF101}, and UCF-Crime\cite{UCFCRIME}(for UCF-Crime, only the testing set is utilized).
 During experimentation, video frames are resized to $224\!\times\!224$ and fed into the model to produce classification outputs.
 As shown in Fig.~\ref{fig::evThVs}, varying event thresholds ($\tau \in \{0, 0.05, 0.1, 0.15\}$) significantly impact both per-frame computational cost (GMACs/frame) and accuracy across all evaluated datasets.

 Experimental results demonstrate that increasing the event threshold classifies more patches as event-inactive.
 Under our event-driven local update mechanism, computation for these patches is skipped, thus reducing computational cost while correspondingly decreasing accuracy.
 At $\tau = 0.05$, computational cost reductions exceeding 10\% are achieved across all datasets while maintaining accuracy above 90\%.
 When $\tau$ increases to 0.15, aggressive event thresholds yield significant computational savings surpassing 30\% on all datasets, yet reduce accuracy to unacceptably low levels near 80\%.
 Additionally, as plotted, our evMLP featuring the event-driven local update mechanism shows significant performance differences across datasets - Section \ref{sec::exp::discussion} discusses these variations.